heroku/paipu-anu-test/README.md

-# Tools Test for Pipelines :two_hearts:
+# Tools Test for Pipelines :sparkling_heart:

 This is a basic rails app with Omniauth GitHub included.